Key Takeaways:

 IBS does not have a defined treatment.
 Some people relieve symptoms by restricting certain foods and abstaining from alcohol.
 The effects of alcohol use on IBS symptoms will continue if you don’t stop drinking.
 Alcohol Use Disorder can carry severe consequences if left untreated.
 Fortunately, many alcohol rehab treatment centers, like Vogue Recovery Center, provide options to help you stop drinking and begin your journey toward recovery.

-Getting Help for Alcohol and IBS
+Getting Help for IBS and Alcohol Abuse

 People with IBS need to pay attention to their bodies and identify their triggers to manage their condition.
 In many cases, reducing or eliminating alcohol consumption can help alleviate symptoms and improve overall digestive health.
 However, it’s always best to consult a healthcare professional for personalized guidance specific to digestive health.